APPLICATION

 Application precision

-Dosage and application precision, resulting also in reduced consumption and improved hygiene
+Dosage and application precision also result in reduced consumption and improved hygiene.